spotinst/help/src/docs/ocean/tutorials/manage-virtual-node-groups.md

 ## Example: GPU Instance

-Add the relevant GPU image in a Virtual Node Group if a pod requires a GPU instance.
+Add the relevant GPU image in a virtual node group if a pod requires a GPU instance.
 Ocean will spin up instances accordingly.
 Specific labels are not required in this case.
 Example:

 ```
 resources: